fean/react-native-signature-capture/README.md

 ### Callback Props
 + **onSaveEvent** : Triggered when saveImage() is called, which return Base64 Encoded String and image file path.

++ **onDragStart** : Triggered when user starts marking the signature on the canvas.
+This will not be called when the user does not perform any action on canvas.

-+ **onDragEvent** : Triggered when user marks his signature on the canvas.
++ **onDragEnd** : Triggered when user stops marking the signature on the canvas.
 This will not be called when the user does not perform any action on canvas.

 ### Example